 - Calculating the cost of the selected basket

 - Calculating the CPI

 - Calculating the Inflation Rate

-The Consumer Price Index Formula can be mathematically represented as
+The consumer price index formula can be mathematically represented as follows:

 Or it can be represented as

-This concludes the topic on the Consumer Price Index Formula, which plays an important role in determining the inflation rate in an economy.
-For more such intriguing concepts on Economics for Class 12, stay tuned to BYJU’S.
+This article was about the concept of consumer price index formula, which plays an important role in determining the inflation rate in an economy.
+For more such intriguing concepts, stay tuned to BYJU’S.